nk0952/CablesAndKits/README.md

         Click the "Send Message" button.

     Reading a Secret Message:
-        The recipient will receive an email containing a link to the secret message.
+        The recipient will receive an email containing a code for the secret message.
-        Click the link in the email to access the secret message.
+        You have to copy that code to access the secret message.
-        Enter the passphrase provided by the sender to decrypt and view the message.
+        Enter the code provided by the sender to decrypt and view the message.

-Contributing
+## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

-License
+## License

 This project is licensed under the MIT License.